shivasanketh-rm/PyTorch_SSD/README.md

 #### Download a pre-trained network
-- We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest SSD model definitions trained on different datasets.
-- Currently, we provide the following PyTorch models:
+- Currently, use any of the following PyTorch models:
     * SSD300 trained on VOC0712 (newest PyTorch weights)
       - https://s3.amazonaws.com/amdegroot-models/ssd300_mAP_77.43_v2.pth
     * SSD300 trained on VOC0712 (original Caffe weights)